samstone02/SAIO/README.md

 # SAIO - Student’s All-In-One

 The only app you need for success in school!
 With note taking, flashcards, calendar, to-do lists, and more, you can do it all with **SAIO**!
+This project was made for COSC 489 (Software Engineering Project).

 ## Setup